Nexch/Todo/README.md

 ## 👩🏼‍💻 About test the todo app

-This is a project that contains a small Library app, that was created with Javascript, HTML, Bootstrap and, DOM.
+This is a project that contains a small test to the todo app, that was created with Javascript, HTML, Bootstrap and, DOM.
 In this app you can store a new book, see the books that are stored, you can check if is already read or not, and you can delete it.

 ## 🔧 Built with